 Since the COVID-19 pandemic began in early 2020, the main change many employers have had to implement is shifting from a physical workforce to an online one.
 While most aspects of pre-pandemic life have returned, remote work continues to be utilized by many companies across Canada.
 This shift to remote and hybrid work has raised some legal questions regarding provincial employment legislation and jurisdiction; for example, if an employee’s place of work is based in British Columbia, but they live and work remotely in Ontario, which employment standards act governs them?
 Although each situation may vary and must be addressed on a case-by-case basis, the general rule is that the employee will be governed by the employment standards laws of the province they live and perform the work in.

 While this is often the case, each province also has specific rules regarding employees working outside of their employer’s jurisdiction.
 In an effort to provide as much information as possible, this article will give an overview of the way each province deals with these jurisdictional issues.

-It is important to keep in mind that much of the rules on interprovincial workers were originally established for physical work between the provinces, such as truck driving.
-At that time, permanent remote work had not been fully contemplated.
+Before discussing each province, it is important to keep in mind that many of the rules pertaining to interprovincial workers were originally established for physical work between the provinces, such as truck driving, and have not fully contemplated permanent remote work.

-The Ontario Employment Standards Act (ESA) will apply to workers located outside the province if the work they do is a continuation of work that originated in Ontario.
+The Ontario Employment Standards Act (“ESA”) will apply to workers located outside the province if the work being performed is a continuation of work that originated in Ontario.
 Section 3 of the ESA states that the legislation applies to the employment relationship if: